 The second is Lift.
 Lift requires some extra coordination between server and eater.
 Using a set of rails for control, this interaction gives command of a guest’s drinking glass to their neighbor.

 The third interaction is Extend.
 Extend utilizes a pie server that’s been stretched to the length of the table.
 With widespread handles, it requires two guests to work together to serve a third.
 “What was amazing was the willingness of guests to accept the rules I gave them, and to push them even further, getting the objects away from the table,” said Lentz, “finding functions that they didn’t already have.”

 At the end of the experience, guests were called to action with a fourth and final interaction, using the Sharing Spoon.
 The Sharing Spoon is actually a pair of spoons connected, much like take-out chopsticks.
 The joined spoons serve as an invitation to eat together.
 One participant breaks the spoons in half, offering the second spoon to a companion, and keeping the other as a kind of contract or agreement to share a moment of commensality.

-“This is where Collaboreating is going next,” promises Lentz.
+“This is where Collaboreating is going next,” Lentz says.
 “Out into the world to be shared by others.
-I want to continue building a set of tools that give people more opportunities to communicate through shared eating experiences.”
-His plans don’t stop with the gesture of an invitation.
-His enthusiasm for the project shows when he talks about the Sharing Spoon with plans to make them not only easy to acquire and share, but also to use.
-“That’s the future of the spoon,” he said “an actual shared tool for eating.
-They’ll function as real spoons in the end.
-Look for a Kickstarter project in the future.”
-Looking forward, Lentz remains committed to Collaboreating, with plans to expand his involvement in the resurgence of commensal behaviors in the world.
+I want to continue building tools that give people more opportunities to communicate through shared eating experiences.”
+He stresses the importance of commensality as a tool for social progress in contemporary food systems.
+Looking back, he sees it as the keystone of the work.
+Looking forward, Lentz is committed to the foundation principles of Collaboreating, with plans to expand his involvement in the resurgence of commensal behaviors in the world.